Fitting Blinds to a Frame: Inside or Outside?

 Treating Windows as Part of the Design

-Windows are often left as an afterthought, but they play a big role in how a room looks and feels.
+All too often, homeowners and designers alike treat windows like a bland space that can be ignored.
+Blinds are chosen based solely on price and then they move on, but they’re missing an opportunity to be creative with an interesting space!
 The right blinds can tie a space together by matching colours, textures, and finishes with the rest of the home.
 For example, timber venetian blinds can add warmth to living areas, while sunscreen blinds suit modern spaces that rely on natural light.

 In many Auckland homes, we see clients bring in samples to match flooring, cabinetry, or wall colours.
 Taking the time to get this right helps create a more cohesive look across the whole space.